 - 1. As detailed above, faculty and fellows are provided didactic and computer-based instruction on self and colleague-monitoring of fatigue and sleep deprivation; - 2.
 Faculty will actively monitor fellows for signs of fatigue and/or sleep deprivation; - 3.
 Fellows are advised that if they are called into the hospital after hours, and they may be fatigued and/or sleep deprived, they can avail themselves of the following options - a.
 Utilize the in-hospital call rooms for sleep/rest; - b.
-Contact the back-up attending-on-call for a ride home; or - c.
-Utilize University Hospital House Staff Safe Ride Home Program https://www.uthscsa.edu/sites/default/files/2018/safe_ride_home_program_policy_re_v_031319.pdf
+Contact the back-up faculty-on-call for a ride home; - c.
+Utilize University Hospital House Staff Safe Ride Home Program https://uthscsa.edu/medicine/about/ogme/policies/hospital

 The Program Director has set up a contingency plan or backup system that enables patient care to continue during periods of heavy use, unexpected fellow shortages, or other unexpected circumstances.
-The Program Director and supervising faculty are engaged in actively monitoring fellows for the effects of sleep loss and fatigue and take appropriate action in instances where overwork or fatigue may be detrimental to fellows' performance and the well-being of the fellows or the patients or both.
+The Program Director and supervising faculty are engaged in actively monitoring fellows for the effects of sleep loss and fatigue and take appropriate action in instances where overwork or fatigue may be detrimental to fellows' performance and the well-being of the fellows and/or the patients.

 During Child Abuse Pediatrics fellowship, the faculty are always immediately available.
-When the fellow is fatigued or sleep deprived, or when the fellow needs to leave because of the work hours limitations, the attending physician will take over the responsibilities of the fellow.
+When the fellow is fatigued or sleep deprived, or when the fellow needs to leave because of the work hours limitations, the supervising physician will take over the responsibilities of the fellow.
 On days post call for the fellow, the schedule will be adjusted in the event of evening requirements to be at the hospital.
-It is the responsibility of the on-service faculty physician to monitor the fellow's compliance with the work hours limitations, and the Program Director will be responsible for monitoring the compliance of the faculty and the fellows with the requirements of this policy.
+It is the responsibility of the supervising physician to monitor the fellow's compliance with the work hours limitations, and the Program Director will be responsible for monitoring the compliance of the faculty and the fellows with the requirements of this policy.